-Mehrani et al. (2019).
-Identifying the components of financial reporting based on the concept of a business model (BM) in this research using the opinion of experts and the method of theme analysis of the following components: 1-Transparency and validity, including full disclosure of information in all business sectors 2- Social accountability, including corporate social responsibility, corporate governance, environmental accounting and sustainable development 3- Justice and fairness in the distribution of social, economic and political reports; 4- Key drivers including the cost structure of income streams and value statement and drivers of assets, liabilities, and equity 5- Presenting and disclosing the reengineering of financial statements and using the SWOT analysis method in business; and 6- Stakeholder management including analysis, participation, interests and expectations of stakeholders were identified.
+Mehrani et al. (2021) Identifying the components of financial reporting based on the concept of a business model (BM) in this research using the opinion of experts and the method of theme analysis of the following components: 1-Transparency and validity, including full disclosure of information in all business sectors 2- Social accountability, including corporate social responsibility, corporate governance, environmental accounting and sustainable development 3-Justice and fairness in the distribution of social, economic and political reports; 4- Key drivers including the cost structure of income streams and value statement and drivers of assets, liabilities, and equity 5- Presenting and disclosing the reengineering of financial statements and using the SWOT analysis method in business; and 6- Stakeholder management including analysis, participation, interests and expectations of stakeholders were identified.

-Vafaipour et al. (2021).
-In a study titled Providing a Financial Reporting Readability Model Based on Social Responsibility Disclosure, Professional Ethics, and Tone Management (reporting Tone), the readability of financial reporting as a factor affecting the credibility of financial statements and investment decisions of companies, social responsibility, and professional ethics has a positive effect and meaning.
-Tone management has a significant and opposite effect on the readability of financial reporting.
+VafaeiPour et al. (2022) showed that tone management has a significant and opposite effect on the readability of financial reporting.
 Providing a comprehensive model to measure the readability of financial reporting can increase the understanding and knowledge of investors and researchers in capital markets.

-Mohammadian et al. (2022), in a study titled Prioritizing Indicators Affecting the Readability of Financial Reporting using the ordinal Priority Approach (OPA) based on the opinion of experts, the indicators affecting the readability of financial reporting are corporate governance, financial criteria, Risk, analytical ethics, normative ethics, practical ethics, profit management, the accuracy of management forecasts, the amount of ownership of institutional investors, the number of company resources from debt, the size of the company and the age of the company.
+Mohammadian et al. (2022) showed the amount of ownership of institutional investors, the number of company resources from debt, the company's size and age.
 Among the above 12 indicators ranked using the ordinal priority method (OPA), The indicators of corporate governance, profit management, the accuracy of management forecasts, the amount of ownership of institutional investors, and financial criteria received the top ranks.

-Barzideh et al. (2022) have studied the model of disclosure improvement in financial reporting.
+Barzideh et al. (2023) have studied the model of disclosure improvement in financial reporting.
 The research findings are presented using theme analysis in three sections on disclosure platforms in Iran, current problems of disclosure in financial reporting, and solutions to improve disclosure.
 The existing challenges in implementing standards, reducing the quality of some audit reports, not providing some relevant information, and, in some cases, the existence of information overload are among the existing problems.
 Improving the process of developing and implementing standards, providing guidelines on disclosure, and improving audit quality can improve disclosure and thus improve the effectiveness of financial reporting.